 At the moment we don’t have any student and internship positions open, but keep an eye on our Open Positions new opportunities and/or sign up to our Talent Pool to stay on our recruiters’ radar.

 At trivago we often hire for potential and therefore we like to give graduates a chance to prove themselves in a role.
 That’s why we have a few junior positions where not a lot of experience is required, but a combination of your qualifications and your drive or eagerness to learn can make you a successful candidate.

 Working at trivago

-Our headquarters, where the majority of our talents and current open positions are, is located in Düsseldorf ─ one of the top 10 most livable cities in the world and the art capital of West Germany.
+Our state-of-the-art campus is located in Düsseldorf ─ one of the top 10 most livable cities in the world and the art capital of West Germany.
 If you’re curious to learn more about the city and moving here, check out our guides below under “Relocation” below.
-Watch the video below to see what our new campus looks like!

 Can I work remotely?